 DO bring an empty, refillable water bottle.
 It can get hot out there, so I always pack my trusty Hydro Flask for any concert.
 You’ll find several fill stations around the venue, which makes it handy to fill up before the show starts.

 DO support the Take Note initiative.
-A couple seasons ago, the Les Schwab Amphitheater got serious about making themselves a sustainable venue through the Take Note Initiative.
-They installed more water fountains and encouraged reusable bottles.
-They ensured all vendors use compostable glasses, plates, and utensils, and they implemented an amazing recycling and waste management program through The Broomsmen.
+A few seasons ago, the Les Schwab Amphitheater got serious about making themselves a sustainable venue through the Take Note Initiative.
+They installed more water fountains and encouraged reusable drink containers.
+They stopped selling single-use water bottles.
+They ensured all vendors use compostable glasses, plates, and utensils, and they implemented an amazing recycling and waste management program.

 My favorite component is the reusable Silipint pint glass that you can buy for $20.
-It comes with one free drink ticket, and after that, every wine, cocktail, beer, or cider purchase is $1 off if you use the cup.
-They’re good from one season to the next, so make sure to dig last year’s Silipint out of storage or buy the brand new Silipint Base Cup, which offers the same benefits for wine and cocktails.
+It comes with one free drink, and after that, every wine, cocktail, beer, or cider purchase is $1 off if you use the cup.
+They’re good from one season to the next, so make sure to dig last year’s Silipint out of storage or buy a Silipint Base Cup, which offers the same benefits for wine and cocktails.

 DON’T think Oregon’s marijuana laws let you toke at a concert.
 Sorry, guys, but that’s not how it works.
 You can’t blaze up in public, so don’t even think about smuggling your joint into the venue.
 For more info on how the law works, go here.